Disability insurance.

 Employer LTD is a fine starting point and better than nothing.
 It has three common limitations that bite at exactly the wrong moment:

 An individual supplemental policy fixes all three.
-You pay the premium with after-tax dollars, so the benefits are usually tax-free, and you choose own-occupation language.
+You pay the premium with after-tax dollars, so the benefits are usually tax-free, and you choose own-job language.

 This is the single most important word in a disability policy.
 It determines when the insurance company gets to stop paying you.